 So where does that leave us?
 Perhaps the best way to approach any efforts toward earth-friendly living is to keep in mind the saying, “Don’t let perfect be the enemy of good.”
 Pretty much across the board, there is no 100% perfect way to live a sustainable, thoughtful lifestyle.
 When you factor in things like your carbon footprint, things get even more complicated, but it’s absolutely imperative that we try.
 Keep educating yourself and do your best.
 As a consumer for example, try to limit your use of plastics and harmful chemicals, keep our waterways clean, and experiment with a plant-based diet.
 Every effort you make is significant, and they all add up.
 The more we choose eco-friendly options, the more big corporations will have to listen and alter their current behaviors, which will make it easier for us to do our part.
 While we strive to do the best we can, much of the burden falls to our political leaders to pave a new way.
 Don’t be afraid to use your voice – we don’t have the luxury of time anymore.

 We have recently felt a self-imposed pressure to choose one eco-friendly fabric to use predominantly for our apparel, but there are merits to many of the choices we’ve mentioned, so we will continue to use a variety of options while we walk this road.
+Ideally, a closed economy of recycled apparel that does not create virgin products would seem to be the ideal future.
 We’ll keep weighing the pros and cons as things change, and keep challenging ourselves to make the best possible decisions.
 We’ll also make sure to share what we learn.
 We’re all in this together!
 Remain hopeful and empowered!
 Together we can create a cleaner, healthier future, and a planet to be cherished by future generations.